data-flux/StereoDemo/output/README.md

 Rows correspond to points, Columns correspond to:
 [anomalyscore,phi\*r0,Z,R,G,B]
 where phi\*r0 is the angle scaled with the average radius, to be in proportion with Z.

+## 04_highlighted.jpg

+The reference image with detected anomalies highlighted.
+Red pixels indicate anomalies, blue pixels indicate a failed stereomatch for that pixel or a point outside the valid Z-range.